Gateway Capability Matrix

 | Realtime | WebSocket + live query + event triggers | WebSocket endpoint at /ws with subscription and live-query workflows; webhook triggers supported by gateway event engine. |

-| Security model | JWT/JWKS + RLS + policy engine + allow-lists | Tenant/user claims map into PostgreSQL session context; gateway supports policy, query allow-list, RPC allow-list, and signature checks. |
+| Security model | JWT/JWKS + RLS + native access policy + allow-lists | Tenant/user claims map into PostgreSQL session context; gateway supports native table/operation/column policy, query allow-list, RPC allow-list, and signature checks. |

 | DevEx endpoints | /api/_openapi, /api/_schema, /api/_schema/typescript, /api/_rpc/contracts | Auto-generated OpenAPI and typed contract endpoints for client/tooling integration. |